cgardn/cgardn.github.io/about.markdown

 - Dad's a SWE, my first language was Python at age 9, I've been tinkering with code ever since.
 - B.S. in Biomedical Engineering from Rutgers, focus on instrumentation.
 - 5 years as a Field Service Engineer installing and maintaining blood chemistry analyzers.
 If you get me started, I WILL talk your ear off about clinical chemistry!
-- Left the lab behind to be a wedding photographer with my wife [Cassi Claire](https://www.cassiclaire.com) for the last 3 years.
+- Left the lab behind to be a wedding photographer with my wife [Cassi Claire](https://www.cassiclaire.com) for the last 4 years.
 - Started [The Odin Project](https://www.theodinproject.com) in November 2019 to finally realize my lifelong dream of professional development, and building some of the 10,000 ideas I've never had the skills or time to make.
+- Spent most of 2020 working for a startup, sadly it went on indefinite hiatus before release.

 My stats:
-- Age: 31
+- Age: 32
 - Obsession: dumplings
 - Tall level: very
 - Beard: red